marijnh/Eloquent-JavaScript/10_modules.md

 {{index organization, "code structure", "Yuan-Ma", "Book of Programming"}}

 The ideal program has a clear structure.
-It is easy to explain how it works, and each part plays a clear role.
+It is easy to explain how it works, and each part plays a well-defined role.

 {{index "organic growth"}}